Kitware/CMake/README.rst

 1. If you have a patch, please read the `CONTRIBUTING.rst`_ document.

-2. Otherwise, please join the `CMake Users List`_ and ask about the expected and observed behaviors to determine if it is really a bug.
+2. Otherwise, please post to the `CMake Discourse Forum`_ and ask about the expected and observed behaviors to determine if it is really a bug.